-Zoning ordinances or zoning amendments are approved by local bodies of elected officials.
-However, citizens of municipalities in Michigan can submit petitions to challenge new zoning laws.
+Zoning ordinances or zoning amendments are approved by local bodies of elected officials; however, citizens of municipalities in Michigan can submit petitions to challenge new zoning laws.

-A newly adopted zoning ordinance or a zoning amendment is adopted by the local legislative body after following a specific set of planning, public notice and advisory review steps (see For Adoption of a Zoning Ordinance Amendment).
+A newly adopted zoning ordinance or a zoning amendment is adopted by the local legislative body after following a specific set of planning, public notice, and advisory review steps (see “For Adoption of a Zoning Ordinance Amendment”).
 Generally, a new zoning ordinance or amendment goes into effect seven days after a notice of adoption is published in a newspaper of general circulation in the community.
 However, citizens of municipalities in Michigan can submit petitions to challenge new zoning laws.

-For a township or county zoning ordinance, citizens have seven days to file a notice of intent for a petition challenging the zoning law.
-With the notice of intent filed and the effective date of the ordinance or amendment on hold, citizens have 30 days to submit a petition to the clerk with signatures amounting to no less than 15 percent of the total vote cast for governor within the jurisdiction at the preceding general election.
+For a township or county zoning ordinance, citizens have seven days after publication of a notice of ordinance adoption is published in a newspaper of general circulation to file a notice of intent for a petition challenging the new zoning ordinance or zoning amendment.
+With the notice of intent filed and the effective date of the ordinance or amendment on hold, citizens have 30 days to submit a petition to the clerk with signatures amounting to no less than 15 percent of the total vote cast for governor within the jurisdiction at the preceding general election (see MCL 125.3402).

-If a petition is filed within 30 days and the clerk determines that the petition is adequate, the ordinance or ordinance amendment will be put to a vote by registered electors in the jurisdiction at the next regular election or special election called for that purpose.
+The legislative body shall provide the manner of submitting the zoning ordinance or part of the zoning ordinance to the electors for their approval or rejection and determining the result of the election.
 A majority of electors voting in favor enacts the ordinance or amendment as initially adopted by the legislative body.
 Failure to reach a majority of ‘yes’ votes means the ordinance or amendment is denied by electors and does not become law.

-Both of the above processes provide opportunities for citizens to have a more direct say in the passage of zoning laws affecting private property rights.
-It is important to note that citizen action through the submission of a petition must happen before the proposed zoning laws take effect.
+Both above processes provide opportunities for citizens to have a more direct say in the passage of a zoning law.
+It is important to note that citizen action through the submission of a petition must happen before the proposed zoning law takes effect.
 There is no statutory authority for citizens in Michigan to petition for the repeal of zoning after it has been adopted and has become law.
 After zoning has become law, the only avenue for citizens is to elect new legislative officials whom they think will amend the ordinance again to remove the unfavorable standards or repeal the ordinance altogether.
-Read the MSU Extension article Amending a zoning ordinance requires adopting an ordinance for more information.
+Read the Michigan State University Extension article “Amending a zoning ordinance requires adopting an ordinance” for more information.